+Steven Schweitzer

-Steven Schweitzer, Academic Dean & Professor, Title IX Coordinator 615 National Road W. Richmond, IN 47374 Phone: 765-983-1829 Email: titleix@bethanyseminary.edu
+Academic Dean, Professor & Title IX Coordinator 615 National Road W. Richmond, IN 47374 Phone: 765-983-1829

 The Title IX Coordinator is responsible for responding to reports and complaints of sex discrimination, sexual misconduct, and sexual harassment on behalf of Bethany.
 The Title IX Coordinator's responsibilities include, but are not limited to: